-BUYING OR SELLING A USED TRAVELSCOOT
+HOW TO BUY OR SELL A USED TRAVELSCOOT

-Deluxe Belt-drive model
+Deluxe Belt-drive (Classic)

 The Belt-drive version of the TravelScoot is easy to spot.
 It has a brown belt (very old models came with a black belt) over the left-rear wheel and a black motor located in front of the wheel.
 The motor also houses the controller.

 The main difference from the TravelScoot models from 2013 and before is the major upgrade from a belt drivetrain to a hub drivetrain.
 The motor in all models after 2013 is situated inside the left wheel or hub of the scooter.
 There is a black box in front of the wheel, but it is the controller and not the motor.